 These are the best places to hunt elk in North America.

 Elk are some of the most magnificent members of the deer family, and often a bucket list goal for many big game hunters.
+Everyone should experience the thrill of a loud, close bugle on a frosty morning.
 But of course, not all of us live in an area where the biggest bulls roam, which usually means planning for an extravagant, out-of-state trip.

 Planning such a trip seems daunting, especially considering the number of different hunting area options.
 Do you seek out private or public land?
 Rifle season or archery hunt?
 What kind of success rate does the area of your choosing have?

-We'll try to make things a little easier for you.
+We'll try to make things a little easier for the prospective elk hunters out there.
 These are the 10 best places for hunting elk here in North America.

 1. North and South Idaho